jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Dragos-Year-In-Review-Report-2023.md

 PAPER-PLANE  info@dragos.com   X-TWITTER  @DragosInc   linkedin  @Dragos, Inc.

 # KEY HIGHLIGHTS: INSPIRING ACTION
-👉 If you haven’t assessed your external infrastructure for critical systems yet, 2024 is the time.
+HAND-POINT-RIGHT If you haven’t assessed your external infrastructure for critical systems yet, 2024 is the time.
 This includes identifying your organization’s internet routable netblocks and IP space, including what contractors or vendors may have set up for you.
 Network scan your public spaces and compare it against Shodan, Whois, and your documentation.
 Ensure